Table of Contents

 Physical Appearance

 - Fleas are small, wingless insects measuring about 1-3 mm in length.
 They have a flat body, allowing them to move swiftly through fur.
+Take a look here!

 - Ticks are arachnids and have a broader size range, with some species growing up to several centimetres.
 They have a distinctive oval or teardrop-shaped body.

-Jumping vs. Crawling
+Jumping vs. crawling

 - Fleas are renowned for their exceptional jumping abilities.
 They can jump up to 350 times their body length, allowing them to move effortlessly between hosts.